akka/akka/akka-docs/src/main/paradox/stream/operators/Flow/fromSinkAndSourceCoupled.md

 ## Description

 Allows coupling termination (cancellation, completion, erroring) of Sinks and Sources while creating a Flow between them.
-Similar to `Flow.fromSinkAndSource` however couples the termination of these two stages.
+Similar to `Flow.fromSinkAndSource` however couples the termination of these two operators.

 E.g. if the emitted `Flow` gets a cancellation, the `Source` is cancelled, however the Sink will also be completed.
 The table below illustrates the effects in detail: